adepennart/automating_before_catmaid/README.md

 ```

-LOW RESOLUTION DIRECTORY, The directory with all the OV images to be aligned.
+LOW RESOLUTION DIRECTORY, The directory with all the low resolution images to be aligned.
 Image substacks are to be placed in sub directories.
 Image tiles are to be further placed in subsub directories.

-HIGH RESOLUTION DIRECTORY, The directory with all the NO images to be aligned.
+HIGH RESOLUTION DIRECTORY, The directory with all the high resolution images to be aligned.
 Image substacks are to be placed in sub directories.
 Image tiles are to be further placed in subsub directories.

 OUTPUT DIRECTORY, an empty directory where output images will be placed.